keboliu/SONiC/doc/snmp/extension-to-physical-entity-mib.md

 3. Get PSU related MIB info and cross-check with PSU_INFO and related tables
 4. Remove/Add DB entries from related tables to see whether MIB info can be correctly updated.
 5. Currently, each platform API is tested by sonic-mgmt, see [here](https://github.com/Azure/sonic-mgmt/tree/master/tests/platform_tests/api).
 We will add regression test case for each newly added platform API to verify them.

+## 2. Entity Sensor MIB Extension

+### 2.1 Entity Sensor MIB Extension Scope

+Currently SONiC already have a RFC3433 Entity sensor MIB implementation,  Transceiver embeded sensors like temperature, voltage, rx_power, tx_power and tx_bias are alreay included.
+After Entity MIB was extended as desribed in Section 1, Entity MIB will also be extened to cover more sensors.
+Thermal sensors besides the Transceiver embeded thermal sensors which avalaible in the STATE_DB will all be add to the Entity Sensor MIB support.
+PSU temperature, voltage, power and current will added, FAN tachometer will be added as well.

+### 2.1 Entity Sensor MIB Data Source

+All new added MIB will be initilized and updated based on the data stored in the STATE_DB, to be more specific:
+Thermal sensors data source will be the "TEMPERATURE_INFO" table,  PSU MIB entries will be fetched from "PSU_INFO" table and "FAN_INFO" is the source of FAN tachometers.

+### 2.2 New added sensors detail description

+FAN speed sensor:

+    TYPE = EntitySensorDataType.UNKNOWN
+    SCALE = EntitySensorDataScale.UNITS
+    PRECISION = 0

+Thermal sensors:

+    TYPE = EntitySensorDataType.CELSIUS
+    SCALE = EntitySensorDataScale.UNITS
+    PRECISION = 1

+PSU Temp Sensor:

+    TYPE = EntitySensorDataType.CELSIUS
+    SCALE = EntitySensorDataScale.UNITS
+    PRECISION = 1

+PSU Voltage Sensor:

+    TYPE = EntitySensorDataType.VOLTS_DC
+    SCALE = EntitySensorDataScale.UNITS
+    PRECISION = 3

+PSU Current Sensor

+    TYPE = EntitySensorDataType.AMPERES
+    SCALE = EntitySensorDataScale.UNITS
+    PRECISION = 3

+PSU Power Sensor:

+    TYPE = EntitySensorDataType.WATTS
+    SCALE = EntitySensorDataScale.UNITS
+    PRECISION = 3